CameronWills/semantic-release-jira/README.md

   /**
    * The project key for the project that the releases will be created in.
-   * Also used to search for matching tickets to be updated.
+   * Also used to search for matching Jira issues in commit messages that will be added to the release.
    * This overrides `JIRA_PROJECT_ID` environment variable when set.
    */
   projectId?: string;